t-korec/electricity-generator/README.md

-## About
+## Task

-A simple React application that generates random values every 15 seconds and displays them in a graph and table, along with the time they were generated.
-The project also includes login and registration with basic form validation.
+Create a simple React application that generates random values every 15 seconds and displays them in a graph and table (use redux to store the values), along with the time they were generated.
+The project should also include login and registration with basic form validation.

+Total time spent on the project: 17h (approx 2 man-days)

+## Timeline

+v0.1

+- complete main task parts (16h)
+  - create login/register pages [x]
+  - simulate "authenticated" access to pages [x]
+  - generate random values and save them to redux store [x]
+  - create graph & table to represent values [x]

+to be done:
+v0.1-min-bundle

+- create branch with these lib replaced:
+  - redux -> legen-state
+  - visx -> react-frappe-charts/frappe-charts
+  - zod -> superstruct
+  - react spring -> legend-motion
+  - (update) react table -> tanstack table

+## App

 Generator page: